My Top Emacs Packages

 • Eat

-Eat is a terminal emulator that’s faster almost all1 the other terminal emulators for Emacs.
+Eat is a terminal emulator that’s faster almost all the other terminal emulators for Emacs.
+The only emulator it’s not faster than is Vterm, which is pretty dang speedy.
+Eat has been more than fast enough for all my needs however.
 Additionally, it can make a terminal emulator in a particular region, so if you use Eshell, you can get a little terminal emulator for every command you run.
 Normally, if you run, say, cal, you see the ugly terminal escape characters printed as text.
 With Eat, however, those terminal escape characters get interpreted correctly.
 Interactive programs (e.g. the Julia and Elixir REPLs) work flawlessly with it.

 • Jinx